aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Independence:

-28 November 1975 (date of proclamation of independence from Portugal); note - 20 May 2002 is the official date of international recognition of East Timor's independence from Indonesia
+28 November 1975 (independence proclaimed from Portugal); note - 20 May 2002 is the official date of international recognition of East Timor's independence from Indonesia

 National holiday: